“You feel through your body, you take in the world through your skin.”

 Tracing the writing that people do—in all its forms, while using visual research methods—helps me trace how they get things done, how they make meaning from the work they do, and how they share that meaning with others.

-In 2014 and 2015, I'm working on two different book projects—a monograph, and an edited collection.
+In 2017, I'm working on two different book projects—a monograph, and an edited collection.
 The monograph, Writing, Rhetoric, and Visual Research, explores visual research methods in qualitative studies of writing and rhetorics, focusing on means for studying and conceptualizing the ways in which everyday rhetorics shape and help constitute who we are and what we know.

 I also continue to analyze data from ethnographies and qualitative case studies conducted in the last three years, exploring immersive learning, computer science education, and material rhetorics in religious practice.